 It is with the retailer that your contract of sale exists and consequently they have the responsibility to ensure any complaints and warranty issues are addressed.
-Any Elddis Approved / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this handbook may carry out work at their convenience or discretion, but are not obliged to do so.
+Any Elddis approved Retailer / Service Centre are able to undertake any warrantable work at their convenience or discretion, but are not obliged to do so, if the vehicle was not purchased from them.